Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Implementation

 \subsection{Benchmarking mass and thermal diffusion}

 To show the quality of the corrected model the mass diffusivity, thermal diffusivity and the viscous heat dissipation of the LB simulation are individually benchmarked in three different setups.
 All simulations are performed with a gas mixture of $\mathrm{H_2}$, $\mathrm{H_2O}$, $\mathrm{CO}$ \& $\mathrm{CO_2}$.
 This yields a maximum ratio of molar masses of 22, which scrutinizes the robustness of the interpolation scheme described in the previous section.
-If not stated otherwise, the resolution of all simulations are $5\cdot10^{-3}~mm$ pro lattice site.
+If not stated otherwise, the length of a lattice cell corresponds to $5\cdot10^{-3}~mm$.